radview/webload-documentation/docs/dashboard/manage_tests.md

    The Scripts page lists the scripts uploaded to the WebLOAD Dashboard.
-For details how to upload a script, refer to[*Uploading Resources* ](#_page38_x54.00_y78.04)(on page[ 33)](#_page38_x54.00_y78.04).
+For details how to upload a script, refer to[*Uploading Resources* ](./managing_resources.md#uploading-resources).
 If a script was uploaded with the folder in which it is located, the folder name appears; in that case, click the folder name to navigate to the script itself.

 2. Select a script by clicking **Select Script** in the corresponding line.